One Pot Ravioli from the Oven

 - Adjust salt to taste, depending on the salt content of the canned goods.

-Let the aroma of fresh herbs and creamy sauce fill the kitchen - a balance of acidity, sweetness, and warmth that touches the hearts of your guests.
+Let the aroma of fresh herbs and creamy sauce fill the kitchen - a balanced dish with acidity, sweetness, and warmth that touches the hearts of your guests.

 How much of a capolavoro is this?